-We will use the terms “products” and “services” rather indistinctly; a solution, however, is a more specific concept that you’ll hear a lot about when dealing with cloud services.
+We’ll use the terms “products” and “services” rather loosely.
+A solution, however, is a more specific concept that you’ll hear a lot about when dealing with cloud services.
 Simply put, a solution is a set of preconfigured products oriented to a very specific need, with plentiful documentation, use cases and testimonials that will guide you through the process of adopting the cloud infrastructure.

 Some typical “canned” solutions are:

-- Internet of Things (IoT) — AWS, GCP, Azure (predictive maintenance, remote monitoring)
+- Internet of Things (IoT): AWS, GCP, Azure

-Amazon introduced “commoditized” cloud computing services through its first AWS service launched back in 2004, and ever since then they kept innovating and adding features, which somehow allowed them having the upper hand in the business by building the most extensive array of services and solutions for the cloud.
-They are also, in many regards, the most expensive.
+Amazon introduced “commoditized” cloud computing services through its first AWS service launched back in 2004, and ever since then they’ve kept innovating and adding features, which has allowed them to maintain the upper hand in this field by building the most extensive array of services and solutions for the cloud.
+They’re also, in many regards, the most expensive.

 Google, and later Microsoft, came into the game and are quickly coming up to par, bringing their own infrastructure and ideas, offering deals, and pulling the prices down.